The 5 Best Credit Cards for People With Fair/Average Credit

 Capital One® Platinum Credit Card

 Like the Classic Platinum card mentioned above, Capital One® Platinum Credit Card allows you to manage your credit card the way you want to, with 24/7 account access by phone, mobile app, or online.
 You also get to choose the due date that works for you, in the method that you prefer: check, online, or in person at a local branch.
-This card also comes with a free Credit Tracker to help you monitor your monthly credit score.
 Plus, you can get a higher credit line after you make your first 5 monthly payments on time.
-The APR is 24.9% and there is an annual fee of $19, waived for the first year.
+The variable APR is 24.99% and there is no annual fee.

 Even if you're in the fair/average range, you still have access to credit cards that offer decent cash back or rewards and reasonable terms.
 Just make sure to use them responsibly, and you'll be able to qualify for cards with even better terms and rewards in no time!
 (See also: How to Improve Your Credit Score)